An Iraq war veteran walks 5,800 miles to spread a powerful message

 "That really sucks when you can see it follow you down the road," he said.

 He endured all of this for three reasons, he said.
-He did it self-healing, to visit fellow Marines and Gold Star families of the fallen -- and to spread awareness about what it's like for a war fighter to come home.
+He did it for self-healing, to visit fellow Marines and Gold Star families of the fallen -- and to spread awareness about what it's like for a war fighter to come home.

 "I had to lay myself on the altar of humility," Hancock said.
 "I wanted to show my brothers that it's okay to feel those feelings of darkness.
 And it's really okay to talk about them.
 That's such a higher purpose and transcends more than just my unit."